FormidableLabs/builder/README.md

 running `builder concurrent foo bar` would run **all** of the above tasks at the appropriate lifecycle moment.

+Note that things like a `--queue=NUM` limit on a concurrent task will have *all* of the `pre`, main, and `post` task need to finish serial execution before the next spot is freed up.

+The `--bail` flag applies to all of a single tasks `pre`, main, and `post` group.
+So if any of those fail, it's as if the main task failed.

 ##### Builder Flags During Pre and Post

 *Applicable Flags*